• twitter-icon

 • if there is any procedural non-compliance.

-Functions of the GST Council
+Main Functions of the GST Council

 The GST council will be supposed to make the recommendation to the Union and State on the following matters:-

-• principles of levy, model Goods and Services Tax Laws, the appointment of Goods and Services Tax levied on supplies in the course of Inter-State trade or commerce under article 269A, and the principles that govern the place of supply;
+• Principles of levy, model Goods and Services Tax Laws, the appointment of Goods and Services Tax levied on supplies in the course of Inter-State trade or commerce under article 269A, and the principles that govern the place of supply;

-• for raising resources during any natural calamity or disaster, or any special rate or rates for a specified period, to raise additional.
+• For raising resources during any natural calamity or disaster, or any special rate or rates for a specified period, to raise additional.

 • On subsuming various taxes, cess, and surcharges in GST.